Emperor: Battle for Dune: Plot

 The Spacing Guild has presented the three remaining Houses (the same as those in the previous games: House Atreides, House Harkonnen and House Ordos) with a unique challenge: a war of assassins on the planet Arrakis.
 Whichever House wins the war will become the new leader of the Landsraad, and its leader the new Padishah Emperor, Emperor of the Known Universe.

 During the campaign, the Tleilaxu are scouring Arrakis with hidden motives, with various probes spotted collecting flesh samples from dead sandworms.
 After the last battle with any one of the opponent Houses on their home planet, the Spacing Guild leaves the victorious House stranded on the enemies' conquered homeworld, attempting to control Arrakis with House Tleilaxu by genetically engineering an Emperor Worm with immense psychic powers empowered by Lady Elara.
 They release a mind influencing drug in the remaining forces' water supply on Arrakis to make them slaves under the Guild.
 A last-ditch attempt must be made back on Arrakis to destroy the Emperor Worm before he awakes, by using the Smugglers Guild to get back to Arrakis.
-The Emperor Worm is destroyed, and the Guild's plan is foiled.
+The Emperor Worm is destroyed, and the Spacing Guild's plan is foiled.
 The victorious house regains control of Arrakis and the spice melange and proclaims their side's leader Emperor of Dune.